andreivisan/arc2cracked/5.Rust/README_REFRESHER_WITH_CHAT_GPT.md

 - If you must store data beyond a borrower’s lifetime, take ownership (T, e.g., String).
 - If you need multiple owners, use Rc<T> (same thread) or Arc<T> (across threads).
 Add RefCell/Mutex only when you truly need mutation from multiple owners.

+Now I will answer the question challenges.
+If I get them right, I move on with the coding exercises.

+1. If I changed the signature to pub fn longest_line(input: String) -> &str, why won’t this compile?
+A: Because we can’t use slicing on clone value (or value in general), we need a reference to the memory that gets sliced.

+2. Why does returning &String from a function often smell, and what’s the more idiomatic type to return for borrowed string data?
+A: The more idiomatic is to return &str .
+Returning &String returns a reference to a Copy type, &str return the reference to a

+3. Want a 2-minute challenge?
+Explain why Rc<RefCell<T>> compiles single-threaded but fails to send across threads, and what the idiomatic threaded replacement is.